What You’ll Learn

 Adjust MainWP Settings

-Lower the Maximum Simultaneous Update Requests value.
+Lower the Maximum simultaneous install and update requests value.

 | Setting | What It Does |